esh04/Clash-of-Clans/README.md

 # Clash-of-Clans

-A 2 D game in Python3 (terminal-based), heavily inspired by Clash of Clans where the user will control the king, move it up, down, forward and backward, while destroying buildings and fighting defences on its way.
+A 2 D game in Python3 (terminal-based), heavily inspired by Clash of Clans where the user will control the king or queen, move it up, down, forward and backward, while destroying buildings and fighting defences on its way.
+Created for the Spring '22 course - Design and Analysis of Software Systems.

 ## Keys